kennethahah/istar/README.md

 The software package is written by Daiwei (David) Zhang and is under active development.
-Some utility codes are borrowed from XFuse.
+The transformer codes are based on HIPT, and some utility codes are based on XFuse.